Jiang1999-ux/starter-academic/content/publication/example/index.md

 ---
-abstract: "We propose OmniLytics, a blockchain-based secure data trading marketplace for machine learn\x02ing applications.
+abstract: We propose OmniLytics, a blockchain-based secure data trading marketplace for machine learning applications.
 Utilizing OmniLytics, many distributed data owners can contribute their private data to collectively train a ML model requested by some model owners, and get compensated for data contribution.
 OmniLytics enables such model training while simultaneously